-Proposals that fail to meet one or more admissibility and eligibility criteria will receive an official communication from EIT Urban Mobility informing the Lead Applicants of the outcome of the admissibility and eligibility check and explaining why the proposal failed to meet the criteria.
+Proposals that fail to meet one or more admissibility and eligibility criteria will receive an official communication from EIT Urban Mobility informing the Lead Applicant of the outcome of the admissibility and eligibility check and explaining why the proposal failed to meet the criteria.

-In the case of missing or incorrect information linked to the applicant's registration, declaration, co-funding, KPI or deliverables, the applicant will be given five calendar days after receipt of the official communication to complete or correct the proposal and resubmit it.
-If the applicant responds positively to this requirement
+In the case of missing or incorrect information linked to the applicant's registration, co-funding, KPI or deliverables, the applicant will be given five calendar days after receipt of the official communication to complete or correct the proposal and resubmit it.
+If the applicant responds positively to this requirement within the time limit, the proposal will progress to the next stage of the evaluation process (see Section 5.2 below).
+If the applicant fails to respond or responds after the deadline, the proposal will be ineligible and will not be processed any further.